stnolting/neoTRNG/README.md

 The selected local feedback is synchronized to the module's clock by two consecutive FFs to remove metastability in the final output.
 This final output is further processed by the [sampling unit](#Sampling-Unit).

-To avoid "locking" of any RO to a specific frequency, which would reduce entropy, the active chain length is modified during runtime by either selecting the _short_ chain or the _long_ chain.
+To **avoid "locking"** of any RO to a specific frequency, which would reduce entropy, the active chain length is randomly modified during runtime by either selecting the _short_ chain or the _long_ chain.
 This is accomplished by **cross-coupling** all entropy cells.
 The synchronized random bit of cell `i` is used to control the chain length of the next cell `i+1`.
 At the end of the cell array this connection wraps around so the last cell (`i=NUM_CELLS-1`) controls the chain length of the first cell (`i=0`).